aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/connectionparameter/_index.md

 ```

 SQL data type of the parameter.
 Only valid for ODBC sources.
-[SqlDataType](../../com.aspose.cells/sqldatatype).
+See [SqlDataType](../../com.aspose.cells/sqldatatype).

 **Returns:**
 int